How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Computing the Manipulation Potential of Voting Rules

 Both of the example Condorcet extensions above have a manipulation potential that is always larger than that of Plurality (for $\maximin$, note $\frac{\ncand-2}{\ncand-1} \geq \frac{1}{2}$) and thus larger than that of Borda Count whenever $\nvote \geq 2 \ncand$.
 To study this trend more broadly, we now turn our attention to general impossibility results.
 The main question we seek to answer is this subsection is: \emph{Can there be a Condorcet extension with a lower manipulation potential than (both) Plurality and Borda Count?} The answer, as we will show, is no. To strengthen our negative results, we first significantly weaken Condorcet consistency, to a property that is even weaker than majority consistency.
+To the best of our knowledge, the following property has not been studied before.

 \begin{definition}[Biranking-Majority-Consistent] Consider a profile consisting of only two types of rankings, \ie, there exists $\vote{a},\vote{b} \in \linprefs$ such that for any voter $i \in \voters$, we have $\vote{i} \in \{\vote{a},\vote{b}\}$.
-We say SCC/SCF is \emph{biranking-majority-consistent} if for any such profile where one of the rankings appears strictly more times than the other, it picks the top choice of the more-frequent ranking. \end{definition}
+We say an SCC/SCF is \emph{biranking-majority-consistent} if for any such profile where one of the rankings appears strictly more times than the other, it (only) picks the top choice of the more-frequent ranking. \end{definition}

+Majority consistency (and thus Condorcet consistency) implies biranking majority consistency.
+To see the reverse is false, we turn our attention to another infinite-sized class, \emph{runoff rules}, which generalizes $\irun$.

+\begin{definition}[Runoff rules~\citep{freeman2014axiomatic}] A \emph{runoff rule} is an SCC $\runoff$ associated with a sequence of scoring vectors $r=(\score^t)_{t \in \{2,\ldots,\ncand\}}$, where each $\score^t=(\score^t_j)_{j \in [t]}$ has length $t$ with $1=\score^t_1 \geq \score^t_2 \geq \ldots \geq \score^t_t=0$.
+On input profile $\profile$, the output of $\runoff$ is computed by iteratively eliminating candidates as follows.
+Whenever there are $t$ candidates remaining (for $t \in \{2,\ldots,\ncand\}$), each voter contributes $\score^t_j$ points to the candidate ranked $j^\text{th}$ among the remaining candidates.
+A candidate among those with the lowest total score is then eliminated.
+The final remaining candidate is the winner.
+As with other SCCs, ties are handled using parallel-universes tiebreaking: a candidate belongs to $\runoff(\profile)$ if there exists some way to break ties among the lowest-scoring candidates at each elimination step that leaves this candidate as the final winner. \end{definition}